Communication is at the heart of any business.

 Technology is all around us, but it will never be able to replace face-to-face communication.
 In fact, our brains are shaped in such a way as to seek physical interactions and respond to even the slightest signals of it.
-This helps us to articulate ourselves clearly and understand the intentions of another person.
+This helps us to articulate ourselves clearly and understand another person’s intentions.

 Face-to-face communication is very important in the world of business too.
 Research from Harvard shows that a request made face-to-face is 34 times more likely to get a positive response when compared to an email – keep things personal to create a sense of team spirit and build strong links between your team.

 2. Instant messaging

 Smartphones, tablets, and other devices have made it easier than ever to reach one another.
 A question that might have taken days to ask in the past can now be answered in a matter of seconds.